 • Prescription Days Supply Covered: A retail Plan pharmacy may dispense up to a 30-day supply for the appropriate copayment.
 Some prescriptions have specific limits on how much of the medication you can get with each prescription or refill.
 This is to ensure that you receive the recommended and proper dose and length of drug therapy for your condition.
 Quantity limits are based on medical necessity and appropriateness of therapy as determined by Blue Shield's Pharmacy and Therapeutics Committee.
 You will pay the appropriate copayment per prescription for out-of-state emergencies.
 Only maintenance drugs are available for up to a 90-day supply at the appropriate copayment per prescription through the Plan mail service pharmacy.
 Maintenance drugs are drugs commonly prescribed for six months or longer to treat a chronic condition and are administered continuously rather than intermittently.
-Call Member Services at 800-880-8086 to receive a packet for ordering prescriptions through the mail.
+Call Member Services at (800) 880-8086 to receive a packet for ordering prescriptions through the mail.

 If a member requires an interim supply of medication due to an active military duty assignment or if there is a national emergency, up to a 90-day supply will be approved for covered medications.
-Contact Member Services at 800-880-8086 for immediate assistance.
+Contact Member Services at (800) 880-8086 for immediate assistance.

-• Why use generic drugs?
+- Why use generic drugs?
 Generic drugs offer a safe and economic way to meet your prescription drug needs.
 The generic name of a drug is its chemical name; the brand name is the name under which the manufacturer advertises and sells a drug.
 Under federal law, generic and brand name drugs must meet the same standards for safety, purity, strength, and effectiveness.
-A generic prescription costs you -- and us -- less than a brand name prescription.
+A generic prescription costs you -- and us -- less than a brand name prescription. - •Step Therapy Step therapy is a component of prior authorization.
+This program requires that members must try one or more "pre-requisite" drug(s) first before the "step-therapy" product will be covered.
+If a "prerequisite" drug is not effective in treating the member's condition or if it is documented that the member has previously attempted the use of one or more step therapy prerequisite medications, then the member's physician may apply for an exception.